michaelkotelnikov/rhacm-workshop/06.Gatekeeper-Integration/README.md

 In this section you create and manage Gatekeeper policies.
 The policies are based on the REGO policy language.

 Apply the next policy to the hub cluster.
-The policy will install the Gatekeeper operator on the managed cluster.
+The policy installs the Gatekeeper operator on the managed cluster.

 ```
 <hub> $ cat >> policy-gatekeeper-operator.yaml << EOF